Zip Pay - Terms and Conditions

 Account Fee means the fee set out in the Zip Pay Schedule in respect of the services provided by Zip as set out in clause 3.

-Account Limit means the amount specified as the Account Limit in the Zip Pay Schedule or, if varied by us, the Account Limit as varied and notified.
+Account Limit means the amount specified as the Account Limit in the Zip Pay Schedule or, if varied by us under clause 11 or clause 20, the Account Limit as varied and notified.

 Account Number means the unique number that identifies your Account.